Nebraska Centers for Economic Education

 The center has hosts and coordinates the Annual World Food Day Teleconference each year in the fall.
 Each spring, the center provides an Economics exam to the area high school students as part of the Scholastics Day at Chadron State College.
 The center continues to be a strong advocate and supporter of the Stock Market Game, and has served as a mentor for it.

-Gary A. Dusek, Director
+Gary A. Dusek, Administrator

 Chadron State College

 The mission of the Wayne State College Center for Economic Education is to promote a better understanding of economics and our economic system to schools, ESU units, and adult groups throughout Northeast Nebraska.

 The Wayne State Center hosts workshops and teleconferences on various methods of infusing economics into the K-12 curriculum, provides pre-service teacher training, offers graduate courses on Economic Education for teachers, and Stock Market Game training.